Enhancement of non-Markovianity due to environment-induced indirect interaction: Enhanced non-Markovianity in a system of multiple two-level systems

 From Figs.~\ref{BLP vs s} and \ref{entropy vs s}, we also see that for large values of $s$, the non-Markovianity is negligible.
 This is simply because decoherence becomes too dominant as we keep on increasing $s$.
-Whatever state we start off from quickly evolves to the completely mixed state and there is no further backflow of information.
+Whatever state we start off from quickly evolves to the completely mixed state and there is effectively no further backflow of information, at least as quantified by $\mathcal{N}_{\text{BLP}}$ and $\mathcal{N}_{\text{Entropy}}$ (as discussed in Appendix \ref{RHPappendix}, the RHP measure of non-Markovianity is quantitatively and qualitatively different).
 To be precise, while it is true that $\Gamma(t)$ approaches a constant value as time increases, this constant value becomes larger and larger as we increase $s$.
 Consequently, we are effectively in the regime of complete decoherence.
-To sum up, as we increase the effect of the environment, one may think that there is a greater opportunity for information to flow back from the environment to the system, especially since the indirect interaction is also expected to increase.
-However, one also needs to remember that decoherence also increases.
-As such, there is always a competition between these effects.
-To illustrate more clearly this competition, we have plotted the variation of the non-Markovianity with the coupling strength (see Figs.~\ref{BLPvsG} and \ref{entropy vs G}).
+To sum up, as we increase the environment's influence, one might expect greater opportunity for information to flow back from the environment to the system, especially since the effect of the indirect interactions is also expected to increase.
+In fact, we have checked that the non-Markovianity condition is repeatedly satisfied for large values of $s$ too.
+However, one also needs to remember that decoherence also increases; consequently, the contribution to the non-Markovianity measures $\mathcal{N}_{\text{BLP}}$ and $\mathcal{N}_{\text{Entropy}}$ during each time interval when the non-Markovianity condition is satisfied becomes negligible.
+In other words, we can think in terms of a competition between decoherence and the indirect interaction.
+To further investigate this competition, we have plotted the variation of the non-Markovianity with the coupling strength (see Figs.~\ref{BLPvsG} and \ref{entropy vs G}).
 From these figures, two points are clear.
-First, due to the effect of the indirect interaction, non-Markovianity is greatly enhanced.
-Second, as the coupling strength increases, the non-Markovianity initially increases, but then it starts to decrease.
-This is simply because for larger coupling strengths, as mentioned before, the decoherence factor becomes too large.
-We can also see this competition by looking at the effect of changing the cutoff frequency $\omega_c$ on the non-Markovianity.
-This is illustrated in Figs.~\ref{BLP vs omega} and \ref{entropy vs omega}.
-First, note that with a single two-level system, the non-Markovianity saturates as we increase the cutoff frequency.
-The behavior is completely different in the presence of the indirect interaction.
-As we increase the cutoff frequency, the decoherence factor increases, but then so does the indirect interaction.
-Since we are in the regime of incomplete decoherence here (we are using $s = 3$ in Figs.~\ref{BLP vs omega} and \ref{entropy vs omega}), the increasing indirect interaction wins - we have more intervals of time where the condition given in Eq.~\eqref{nonmarkovianitycondition} is satisfied.
+First, due to the effect of the indirect interaction, non-Markovianity is once again found to be greatly enhanced.
+We have significant non-Markovianity even for small values of $G$.
+Second, as the coupling strength increases, the non-Markovianity initially increases, then decreases.
+This is simply because, as mentioned before, for larger coupling strengths the decoherence factor becomes too large.
+Another way to see this is to look at how the non-Markovianity changes as the time $T$ changes (see Fig.~\ref{figBLPvsTdiffG}).
+It is clear from this figure that as we increase the coupling strength $G$, the evolution repeatedly becomes non-Markovian, with a significant contribution to the non-Markovianity measure during each such time interval.
+However, if the coupling strength $G$ becomes too large, then, just as we saw for increasing $s$, the non-Markovianity decreases due to the strong decoherence - during each time-interval where the evolution is non-Markovian, the contribution to the non-Markovian measure is very small.